-While not precisely a Coming-of-Age flick (although some Coming-of-Age things do occur) Gerald Thomas`s No Kidding is a delightful comedy with quirky characters that is guaranteed to brighten your day.
+While not precisely a Coming-of-Age flick (although some Coming-of-Age things do occur), Gerald Thomas`s No Kidding is a delightful comedy with quirky characters that are guaranteed to brighten your day.

 But alas!
 They have no prior experience in running a vacation house for children.
-This isn’t helped by the fact that they end up making some poor choices in the hiring of personnel to help them run the place — staff that ends up adding to their problems.
+This isn’t helped because they end up making some poor choices in hiring personnel to help them run the place — staff that adds to their problems.

 The couple is unsure what policies to set and decides to let the staff set the policy.
 Big Mistake!!
-For example, the maid decides (against the wishes of her husband) to let the kids run wild — to enjoy their new found freedom.
-Of course this results in the kids growing increasingly ill-disciplined, presenting the couple with a real challenge as to how to deal with the situation.
+For example, the maid decides (against her husband’s wishes) to let the kids run wild — to enjoy their newfound freedom.
+Of course, this results in the kids growing increasingly ill-disciplined, presenting the couple with a real challenge of dealing with the situation.

-To make things more complicated, an elderly woman who works for the local municipal council expresses her will to take over the family’s newly acquired property and turn it into housing for underprivileged local children.
+To make things more complicated, an older adult who works for the local municipal council expresses her will to take over the family’s newly acquired property and turn it into housing for underprivileged local children.

 Shot in black and white, No Kidding is surprisingly refreshing for a film released in the 60s.
-Most of the cast overact in their respective roles but, through the prism of time, that results in even funnier scenes.
+Most of the cast overacts in their respective roles but, through the prism of time, result in even funnier scenes.
 While the narrative is filled with stereotypes and is quite predictable, it well serves its role of engaging and entertaining the viewer.

-Admittedly, I was initially drawn by the poster (and misled by it) but, while my initial expectations proved wrong, I was not disappointed with the film and don’t hesitate recommending it to the readers of theskykid.com
+Admittedly, I was initially drawn by the poster (and misled by it), but I was not disappointed with the film while my initial expectations proved wrong.

 I bought this dvd against my better judgement, because of your recommendation, and I think that it is terrible.I will throw the dvd away and keep the case.It is that badI would not want anyone else to suffer from it.